lucaardito/energy/android/data-acquisition.md

 In order to have the smallest possible variation on V, it is necessary to minimize the value of Vr.
 This is achieved by reducing the value of R from the formula (1).
 Of course, in a ideal situation R should be 0 &Omega;.

-Data acquired with the USB Tester shows peaks of current of about 1.2 A, then this vaue is considered like a upper bound for the dimensioning of the resistor.
+Data acquired with the USB Tester shows peaks of current of about 1.2 A, then this value is considered like a upper bound for the dimensioning of the resistor.
 To have an idea of the final values, three different voltage drop (Vr) have been considered: 0.1 V, 0.5 V and 0.01 V:

 >(3) R = Vr / I = 0.1 V / 1.2 A = 0.08864 &Omega;